Entando CLI

 ent prj get-plugin-id --auto --repo=<BUNDLE-REPO-URL>

-# Bundle Commands
+# Bundle Management

 # Prepare a Bundle for Publication